 Measuring progress on SDG Education Target 4.a

-As part of UNESCO’s work in coordinating efforts to improve measurement of progress towards Target 4.a, a new dedicated webpage for the monitoring of school violence, data and reporting on all forms of school violence can be accessed and shared here.
+As part of UNESCO’s work in coordinating efforts to improve measurement of progress towards Target 4.a, a dedicated webpage for the monitoring of school violence, data and reporting on all forms of school violence can be accessed and shared here.
 Target 4.a refers directly to the objective of providing safe, non-violent, inclusive and effective learning environments for all.

 This resource aims to improve the monitoring of school violence at all levels, to ensure that all children and adolescents are able to fulfil their right to a quality education.
 It provides policy-makers, stakeholders, and education communities with access to data and key publications, and contributes towards the monitoring of Sustainable Development Goal (SDG) 4 and targets.